 Under the hood, we are combining open source technologies like Snowplow, Kafka, HDFS, and Kubernetes to achieve flexible clickstream collection in a fully managed fashion.
 This way we enable your business to focus on actual applications instead of data plumbing complexities.

 Ownership of all data

-Having universal access of clean clickstream data is useful for different stakeholders:
+Having universal access to clean clickstream data is useful for different stakeholders:

-- Marketers to see performance of their email or advertisement campaigns
+- Marketers to see the performance of their email or advertisement campaigns

 - Data analysts for analyzing sales funnel performance, traffic source impact to conversion, cohort analysis